 - Gas, bloating, or distended belly

-- Problems getting enough protein, fat, and calories, in your diet
+- Problems getting enough protein, fat, and calories in the diet

-Because of these problems, people with cystic fibrosis may have a hard time maintaining a normal weight.
-Even if your weight is normal, you may not be getting the correct nutrition.
-Children with cystic fibrosis may not grow or develop correctly.
+Because of these problems, people with CF may have a hard time staying at a normal weight.
+Even when weight is normal, a person may not be getting the right nutrition.
+Children with CF may not grow or develop correctly.

 Enzymes, vitamins, and salt:

-- Most people with cystic fibrosis must take pancreatic enzymes.
+- Most people with CF must take pancreatic enzymes.
 These enzymes help your body absorb fat and protein.
 Taking them all the time will decrease or get rid of foul-smelling stools, gas, and bloating.

 - Take enzymes with all meals and snacks.

-- Talk to your doctor about increasing or decreasing your enzymes, depending on your symptoms.
+- Talk to your provider about increasing or decreasing your enzymes, depending on your symptoms.

-- Ask your doctor about taking vitamins A, D, E, K, and extra calcium.
-Special formulas exist for patients with CF.
+- Ask your provider about taking vitamins A, D, E, K, and extra calcium.
+There are special formulas for people with CF.